23 of the Best Types of Orchids to Grow as Houseplants

 Den. kingianum var.
 Silcockii ‘Sue.’

-For best results, however, treat it like a cool grower, provide it with bright indirect light, provide at least 50 percent humidity, and water when the potting medium starts to dry out.
+For best results, treat it like a cool grower, providing bright indirect light, at least 50 percent humidity, and water when the potting medium starts to dry out.

 A cool period in late fall with reduced water will promote flower production.